FintelVentures/fintel-issues/README.md

 # fintel-issues
-This repository is no longer used.
-Please report all bugs and/or issues in the message board -> https://fintel.io/g/welcome
+Please submit all issues or feature requests you might have for Fintel.io here.